-relationship between parent companies and their subsidiaries (e.g., clarify the liabilities and rights of parent companies with respect to their subsidiaries (including derivative actions by shareholders of a parent company against the directors of its subsidiary)).
-In addition, the TSE formulated the Code in June 2015.
+The Reform Companies Act enacted in May 2015 has improved corporate governance (e.g., the comply or explain rule for the appointment of outside directors), and regulates the relationship between parent companies and their subsidiaries (e.g., clarifying the liabilities and rights of parent companies with respect to their subsidiaries (including derivative actions by shareholders of a parent company against the directors of its subsidiary)).
+In addition, the TSE formulated the Code in June 2015, which was revised in June 2018.
 The Code has established fundamental principles for effective corporate governance, including a structure for transparent, fair, timely and decisive decision-making by companies, which pays due attention to the needs and perspectives of shareholders and also customers, employees and local communities.
-Corporate governance will continue to be a hot issue in Japan.
+Further, the Reform Cabinet Office Ordinance on the Disclosure of Corporate Affairs, etc. enacted in January 2019 has improved the level of disclosure regarding the corporate governance of the listed companies including the remuneration of such companies' directors.